Your Vocal Cat

 Medical Reasons

-If your cat starts to be more vocal than normal, or if your cat's behavior changes suddenly in some noticeable way, the first thing you should do is take her to your veterinarian for a thorough health examination.
+If your cat starts to be more vocal than normal, or if your cat's behavior changes suddenly in some noticeable way, the first thing you should do is take them to your veterinarian for a thorough health examination.
 Cats often hide symptoms of illness until they're seriously ill.
 Any change in behavior may be an early indication of a medical problem.
 A new vocalizing behavior, in particular, may indicate physical discomfort stemming from an urgent need for medical attention.
-At a minimum, upon a complete examination, you will be able to rule out a medical issue and focus on behavior.
+At minimum, upon a complete examination, you will be able to rule out a medical issue and focus on behavior.

 Breed Tendency